 - Plant Identification

-** Students who have paid for the course and withdraw their registration before November 1, 2021, will be refunded the course fee less a $50 administrative fee.
-No refunds will be issued after November 1, 2021.
+- Participants who have paid for the course and withdraw or cancel their registration before the second class will be refunded the course fee less a $50 administrative fee.
+No refunds will be issued after that point.

-** The University reserves the right to cancel any course and refund the full fees, and to reschedule classes cancelled due to unavoidable circumstances.
+- The University reserves the right to cancel any course and refund the full fees.
+Or, reschedule classes that were cancelled due to unavoidable circumstances.

 Carla Antonation is a practicing Arborist in Winnipeg, MB.
 Carla graduated from the Greenspace Management program at Red River College where she studied the environment through the streams of arboriculture and horticulture.
 While working in the industry, Carla went on to achieve her Arborist Certification from the International Society of Arboriculture.